-- Provides local anaesthesia,
+- Provides local anesthesia,

 - Constricts capillaries and prevents surgical blood loss